 What Else to Serve with Salmon Puttanesca

-A generous piece of omega-3-rich salmon in anti-oxidant heavy tomato sauce can be an entire meal!
-But if you like to have something either green or starchy as well, here are some great suggestions:
+A generous piece of omega-3-rich salmon in antioxidant-rich tomato sauce can be an entire meal!
+But if you like to have something either green or starchy as well, here are some great suggestions to pair with:

-- Caesar-y tri-colore salad with an Anchovy Vinaigrette, staying right in the ocean theme
+- Caesar-ish tri-colore salad with an Anchovy Vinaigrette, staying right in the ocean theme

 - LOVE a roasted broccoli, or steamed if you want to keep all your cooking on the stovetop